ivanvs/pidginmq-website/docs/getting.started.md

 ## Stopping Client

 The client should be stopped on program shutdown.
-This will ensure that leader for processing jobs is release.
-Other client can continue with processing jobs if there is any
+This will ensure that the leader for processing jobs is released.
+Other clients can continue processing jobs if there are any.

 ```js
 await client.stop();